-Application : Applied Explanation on : application of the practice The Board Charter and the Nominating Committee Terms of Reference can be found on the Company's website at www.petron.com.my .
+Application : Applied Explanation on : application of the practice The Board Charter and the Nominating Committee Terms of Reference can be found on the Company's website at www.petron.com.my.
 The Company's Diversity Policy can also be found in the same website.
 The Board Charter specifies that the Board will at all times endeavour to ensure that at least thirty per cent (30%) of the Directors of the Company are women.
-The Company has practiced the same for many years.
+The Company has practised the same for many years.
 The Company also does not seek to look at the thirty per cent (30%) as a target but a minimum number and when considering appointment of new Directors, also seek to give preference to women directors.
-Since 2012 following the takeover of the Company by Petron, two (2) male Independent Directors have retired and the Company has engaged since then five (5) new Independent Directors; three (3) of whom are women, one (1) of whom was also appointed as the Chairperson of the Nominating Committee.
-One (1) of the woman Independent Directors left the Board in February, 2019.
+Since 2012 the Company has engaged six (6) new Independent Directors; one (1) of whom resigned in 2019.
 The Company's Code of Conduct, called the "Standards of Business Conduct", specifies that the Company is an equal opportunities employer and does not discriminate on gender, race or religion in relation to employees, including in relation to hiring and promotions.
 The Company operates purely on a merit-based process in determining hiring and promotions.
 Gender plays no role whatsoever in the process.
 For instance, the Company engaged women managers to replace the men in key positions such as the Head of Refinery and the General Manager.
-Explanation for : departure Large companies are required to complete the columns below.
-Non-large companies are encouraged to complete the columns below.
+Explanation for : departure Large companies are re encouraged to complete to equired to complete the columns below.
+Non-large companies are the columns below.
+Measure : Timeframe :